-However, even when faced with the Creative Industries new strategy and its jaw-dropping statistics on the value they add to the economy and how many jobs they create, there was little sense that government was convinced.
+However, even when faced with the Creative Industries new strategy and its jaw-dropping statistics on the value they add to the economy and how many jobs they create, there was little sense that the government was convinced.

 Education Minister, Nick Gibb insisted the curriculum left sufficient space for creative subjects.
 But there is clear evidence to the decline in uptake across all creative subjects – reinforced in our own Studying Craft 3 report (published this September) - it isn’t working that way and will only worsen.